VisionSim/Vision-Sim/VisionSim/Config/Grid/IndividualServers/README.md

 In this folder are example 'ini' files to run individual servers for each of the required services.

-Note:  These files are not included in the standard grid configuration.
+Note:  These files are NOT INCLUDED in the standard grid configuration.
-To uses your configurations you will need to modify the '[Handlers]' section of 'Vision.Server.ini'
+To use your configurations you will need to modify the '[Handlers]' section of 'Vision.Server.ini'

 Example: To configure for a seperate Asset Server the Configuration for